ALEHACKsp/LOLmenu/README.md

 If you want the cheat always on, set your toggle key to be a toggle, press your key, and leave it on.

+From @pean153's post "Smoothing has reasonable values around 0.01-0.2 based on your CPU and setup.
+The mode has 3 values (1, 2, 3).
+1 is for Shot correction only, 2 is for AimAssist only, 3 is for both."

 **RED ISN'T IMPLEMENTED**

 **EVERYTHING IS CASE SENSITIVE.
 WHEN ENTERING YOUR SELECTION (e.g., CHEST, NECK, HEAD), TYPE IT IN ALL CAPS; OTHERWISE, IT WON'T GO THROUGH.
 THE PROGRAM SHOULD TELL YOU IF WHAT YOU'VE ENTERED IS INVALID.**